 Why Choose Classical Education?

-A classical homeschooling education is not just about learning – it’s about fostering a love for learning and truth.
+Classical education is not just about learning – it’s about fostering a love for learning and truth.
 It is not just about thinking; it is about learning how to think.

 Students who learn in this manner learn how to cover topics comprehensively, form an opinion and then persuasively transmit those ideas to others in a controlled, clever, and winning debating style.